bridgecrew-perf6/deployer-33/README.md

-# deployer
+# Deployer

-Manage Kubernetes environments by saving base manifests, which include service, deployment, configmaps, etc.
+Manage Kubernetes environments by saving base manifests & deploying from it.
+This will include service, deployment, configmap, etc. manifest types.